 Since we're in season, i recommend you try some of my favorite recipes with eggplants.
 Is, if you think you don't know enough about this wonderful vegetable, read my article on EGGPLANT: Property, types and how to cook them in 30 must-see recipes.
 At this point, you just have to try my parmesan pastry (that you will fall in love with) and i just have to wish you a good day!

 - 2 Eggplant

 - Parmigiano Reggiano, to taste

 - 500 millilitres of tomato sauce

-- 6 Tablespoons extra virgin olive oil
+- extra virgin olive oil, to taste

-- salt to taste
+- Salt, to taste

 Wash the eggplants, remove the ends and cut into thick slices about half a centimetre.
-Coat both sides with a little olive oil and grill them on a hot grill until browned.
+Grease them on both sides with a drizzle of extra virgin olive oil and bake them in the oven at 180 degrees for about 15 minutes.
+Alternatively, you can grill them on the hot grill until golden brown.
 Place them in a baking dish and season with salt, oil and Basil.

-THE PAIRING: In this recipe, where fat sensations are combined with sour cherries of tomato, match it with a light red wine, with a few soft tannins: We chose a Bardolino classico of WineryValettiLuigi(belonging to the Consortium for the protection of Bardolino).
-Is’ a red with aromas of violets, dry taste and fresh and slightly bitter aftertaste that contrasts and balances the sweetness of the Eggplant.
+MATCHING: in this recipe, where fat sensations are combined with sour cherries of tomato, match it with a light red wine, with a few soft tannins: we chose a classic Bardolino from the Valetti Luigi winery (belonging to the Bardolino Protection Consortium).
+It's a red with the scents of purple, dry taste and fresh and slightly bitter aftertaste that contrasts and balances the sweetness of the Eggplant.